Harshipynb/Harshipynb/README.md

-- 👋 Hi, I’m Hasrh Raj
+- 👋 Hi, I’m Harsh Raj
 - 👀 I’m interested in ...Data science
 - 🌱 I’m currently learning ...
 Everything related ot data
 - 💞️ I’m looking to collaborate on ... how to use git for collaboration at same time